-(b) Notwithstanding clause 3.2.1(a) above, where the status of a position is changed to tenured and the position is substantially the same as those being performed by a non-tenured incumbent/s, the position need only be advertised internally.

-(c) Other Positions
+- (a) New permanent positions and limited tenure positions for periods greater than one year's duration will, when practicable, be advertised nationally in a manner to allow suitably qualified people to apply. - (b) Notwithstanding clause 3.2.1(a) above where the status of a position is changed to tenured and the position is substantially the same as those being performed by a number of non-tenured incumbents, the position need only be advertised internally. - (c) Other Positions